FIWARE/tutorials.NGSI-LD/docs/working-with-@context.md

 attribute within those entities so that other external applications will be able to programmatically understand the data held within our broker.

-For example the attribute `address` is within our smart application is defined as follows:
+For example, the attribute `address` is within our smart application is defined as follows:

 ```json
 "@context": {